Pope warns lapsed Catholics of "spiritual desertification"

 Among its innovations was the introduction of the Mass in local languages after centuries of it being said in Latin.

-The Council also encouraged dialogue with, and respect for, other religions and repudiated the concept of collective Jewish guilt for Jesus' death, revolutionising Catholic-Jewish relations after 2,000 years of mistrust.
+The Council also encouraged dialogue with, and respect for, other religions and repudiated the concept of collective Jewish guilt for Jesus' death, revolutionizing Catholic-Jewish relations after 2,000 years of mistrust.

 Conservatives praise him for correcting what they regard as errors in applying its ideas.
 For example, conservatives assert that the Council's push for dialogue with other religions went too far and weakened the traditional teaching that Catholicism is the one true faith.